brian-team/brian2/docs_sphinx/user/input.rst

     G = NeuronGroup(100, 'dv/dt = -v / (10*ms) : 1')
     P = PoissonInput(G, 'v', 100, 100*Hz, weight=0.1)

-Each input of the PoissonInput is connected to all the neurons of the target NeuronGroup but each neuron receives independent realizations of the Poisson spike trains.The `PoissonInput` class is however more restrictive than `PoissonGroup`, it only allows for a constant rate across all neurons (but you can create several `PoissonInput` objects, targeting different subgroups).
+Each input of the `PoissonInput` is connected to all the neurons of the target `NeuronGroup` but each neuron receives independent realizations of the Poisson spike trains.
+Note that the `PoissonInput` class is however more restrictive than `PoissonGroup`, it only allows for a constant rate across all neurons (but you can create several `PoissonInput` objects, targeting different subgroups).
 It internally uses `BinomialFunction` which will draw a random number each time